-- 1. Being responsive to all requests and communications, using UConn email from the field education office; - 2.
-Conducting oneself professionally, in accordance with the NASW Code of Ethics; - 3.
+- 1. Being responsive to all requests and communications from the field education office, the faculty advisor, course instructors, and the BSW Program Director, using UConn email; - Conducting themself professionally, in accordance with the NASW Code of Ethics; - 3.
 Being responsible for attending field education placement hours as scheduled and being prepared for supervision; - 4.
-Carrying out all assigned tasks in the field placement;

-- 5. Discussing with field instructor, professors and/or faculty advisor and BSW Field Coordinator (as appropriate) any issues that arise in the field placement experience; - 6.
+Carrying out all assigned tasks in the field placement; - 5.
+Discussing with field instructor, faculty advisor, the field seminar instructor, and/or the BSW Field Coordinator (as appropriate) any issues of concern that arise in the field placement experience; - 6.
 Demonstrating willingness and ability to be self-reflective in the field placement experience; and - 7.
 Completing all required SSW and field agency paperwork completely and promptly.